simGitHub/IOParsing/README.txt

 Types of presets:
 	- multi_series
-	- grid*
+	- grid
-*: does not exist yet
+*: does not exist yet (is symbol is present)

 explanation of presets:
 	- multiseries: basically just multiple series each with their own voltage source connected to them.
 The series connections are not connected to each other.
-	- grid: similar to mutli_series, but here the series is connected to each other vertically, and the structure is a bit similar 			to a grid structure hence the word
+	- grid: similar to mutli_series, but here the series is connected to each other vertically, and the structure is a bit similar to a grid structure hence the word.
+Every node thus has vertical and horizontal connected memristors.

 Future ideas:
-	- Presentate multi_series and grid structure on figures for clarity purpose.
+	- Presentate multi_series and grid structure in figures for clarity purpose.
+	- add so that Rinit, Rmin, Rmax and v_thresh may also be drawn from normal distribution.